 IoT and M2M Connectivity Explained

 What differentiates IoT and M2M devices from traditional sensors is their ability to broadcast data to a dedicated network (IoT) or directly to other devices (M2M).
 Reliable connectivity is the fundamental requirement for any IoT environment.
-While private smartphone users mostly have the same needs and expectations (which can be accommodated for, using 4G and 5G), the network requirements of IoT environments vary wildly for each use-case.
+While private smartphone users mostly have the same service needs and expectations (which can be accommodated for, using 4G and 5G), the network requirements of IoT environments vary wildly for each use-case.
 As such, there are many different connectivity standards to accommodate different applications.
 These standards are either being developed, actively rolled out, or already widely available across the globe.
 Some are proprietary and require cost-intensive gateways to allow for maximum customization, while others have taken every sacrifice possible in order to reduce deployment and maintenance costs.

 There is no “perfect” connectivity solution